Stolen Vehicle Check

 2. Track vehicle ownership with Bumper

-Bumper is another professional service for vehicle search.
-If you’re planning to buy a used vehicle and want to know it better, this tool definitely helps.
-By searching with a VIN or license plate number, you can get access to accident history, salvage and branded titles, standard equipment, manufacturer recalls, equipment and trim specifications, sale history, market value, ownership costs
+Bumper is also a professional VIN check tool.
+By searching with a VIN or license plate number, you’ll get access toa car’s accident history, titles, recalls, equipment and trim specifications, sale history, market value, ownership costs, and more.

 1) Visit the Bumper homepage.
-Then select the search type you prefer, enter the VIN or license plate number and click SEARCH.
+Select the search type you prefer, enter the VIN or license plate number and click SEARCH.

-2) Once the report is ready, check out the information you need.
-Or you can download Bumper on iOS or Android to view the report on the go.
+2) Once the report is ready, take a look at the information revealed or you can download Bumper on iOS or Android to view the report on the go.

 3. Explore vehicle history with EpicVIN

-EpicVIN is also a reliable and trustworthy data provider approved by NMVTIS (National Motor Vehicle Title Information System).
-With over 350 million data, it makes it easy for you to identify whether the vehicle is stolen and being resold.
-Besides, you’ll learn if the vehicle has a clean title across all states or holds any history of accident or damage that was concealed by the seller.
+EpicVIN is a reliable and trustworthy data provider approved by NMVTIS (National Motor Vehicle Title Information System).
+With over 350 million data, it’s easy for you to identify whether a vehicle is stolen and being resold.
+You can also learn if the vehicle has a clean title across all states or holds any secret history of accident or damage.

 1) Go to EpicVIN.
 Choose how you want to search, by VIN or License Plate, enter the number and check.

-2) Unlock the report and you’ll see different sections and how many records are included.
-Click each section to get more detailed information, or you could directly navigate to the Stolen vehicle check part.
+2) Unlock the report, where you’ll see different sections and how many records are included.
+Click each section to view the details, or you could go straight to the Stolen vehicle check.